MATLAB/octave interfaces

 Inputs:

-x,y coordinates of nonuniform targets on the square [-3pi,3pi)^2,
+x,y real-valued coordinates of nonuniform targets in the plane,

 each a vector of length nj